How Construction Workers are Becoming the Face of the Opioid Epidemic

 As a society, we depend on construction workers to keep our roads, buildings, and other infrastructure in good working condition.
 It is a national tragedy that these workers resort to using addictive medications to cope with pain from their injuries.
 We need a better plan to address opioid dependence and addiction among construction workers.

 First, construction workplaces must meet high standards for workplace safety.
 Reducing accidents and repetitive use injuries is an essential step in preventing chronic pain.
 Offering paid sick leave, short-term disability pay, and other benefits are also necessary to allow people to recover from injuries.
-Construction companies should also educate workers about non-opioid methods of pain relief, including anti-inflammatory medications, physical therapy, and acupuncture.
+Construction companies should also educate workers about non-opioid methods of pain relief, including anti-inflammatory medications, and physical therapy.

 Next, we need increased access to opioid detoxification programs that work.
 Medically-assisted detox programs clear opioids from the body in a safe, supportive hospital environment.
 This type of treatment allows the body to “reset” to an opioid-free state, while physicians manage withdrawal symptoms and vitals.
 Once an opioid detox is complete, the person can participate in mental health treatment or physical therapy to address the root causes of addiction.
 Without access to these types of medical solutions, construction workers are likely to continue suffering from opioid addiction.